during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Library of Congress, A map showing the Atlantic Mississippi & Ohio R.R. and its connections from Norfolk to Cumberland Gap via Bristol (1867)

 The Richmond, Fredericksburg and Potomac Railroad (RF&P) was a rarity in Virginia.
 All other railroads chartered before the Civil War were intended to draw agricultural products from the Piedmont and Shenandoah Valley to a port city - Alexandria, Richmond, Petersburg, Portsmouth, or Norfolk.
-In contrast, the Richmond, Fredericksburg and Potomac Railroad was designed to connect two existing port cities and facilitate north-south traffic along the Fall Line with Washington, DC via steamboat.
-It was unique in that passenger traffic generated more revenue that freight traffic until after the Civil War.1
+In contrast, the Richmond, Fredericksburg and Potomac Railroad was designed to connect two existing port cities and facilitate north-south traffic along the Fall Line with Washington, DC.
+That was done via steamboat until 1872.
+The railroad was unique; passenger traffic generated more revenue that freight traffic until after the Civil War.1

 The state appointed two people to the company's board between 1836-1851, then one member between 1852-1970.
 The state appointed two members again until the railroad was sold to the CSX in 1991.

 It was granted a 30-year monopoly on railroad traffic between Richmond and Washington.
-The charter required building through Fredericksburg, and permitted construction north:1
+The charter required building through Fredericksburg, and permitted construction north:3

-the Richmond, Fredericksburg and Potomac Railroad depot was located on Broad Street
+the first Richmond, Fredericksburg and Potomac Railroad depot was located at 8th and H (Broad) Street

-Source: Library of Congress, Illustrated atlas of the city of Richmond, Va.
+Source: National Archives, Map of City of Richmond, Virginia (c.1858); Library of Congress, Illustrated atlas of the city of Richmond, Va.
 (Section G, 1877)

 The 61 miles of track was completed between Richmond and Fredericksburg at the beginning of 1837.
-North of Richmond, a branch line to the coal fields in Henrico County provided revenue-generating freight traffic.
+Just north of Richmond, a branch line to the coal fields in Henrico County provided revenue-generating freight traffic.

 the Richmond, Fredericksburg and Potomac Railroad carried coal from Henrico County